Ulm-IQO/qudi-iqo-modules/docs/migrating_from_qudi_v0.1.md

 ### Remote modules

 The setup of remote connections has changed quite a bit.
 Please find the instruction to configure the [server](https://github.com/Ulm-IQO/qudi-core/blob/main/docs/design_concepts/configuration.md#remote_modules_server) and each of the [remote modules](https://github.com/Ulm-IQO/qudi-core/blob/main/docs/design_concepts/configuration.md#Remote%20Module).

+### Qudi kernel

+When you're switching between an old (v0.1) installation and the new core, you need to register the qudi kernel.
+- Open your Anaconda prompt and activate the respective qudi environment:

+Before starting the new core:

+    activate qudi-env
+    qudi-install-kernel

+Before starting your old installation:

+    activate qudi
+    cd C:\Software\qudi\core
+    python qudikernel.py install

 ## Module config